Accessible Textboxes

 ARIA example

-Keep in mind that if you use this in a form, none of the nice free form functionality (e.g.: HTML5 validation, inclusion of data when submitting a form in an HTTP request, etc), won't work.
-These example do, however, show up in Voiceover's Rotor and NVDA's Element Dialogue.
+Keep in mind that if you use this in a form, the nice free-form functionality (e.g. HTML5 validation, inclusion of data when submitting a form in an HTTP request, etc.) won't work.
+These examples do, however, show up in Voiceover's Rotor and NVDA's Element Dialogue.

 - No JavaScript was involved in making these (you would need to use JavaScript, though, to make a true WYSIWYG editor).